AwZatarra/agent-memory-system/README.md

-# 🧠 Sistema de Memoria para Agentes LLM
+# 🧠 Memory System for LLM Agents

-Backend que funciona como un **cerebro persistente para agentes**.
+Backend that works as a **persistent brain for agents**.

-Permite que uno o varios agentes puedan:
+It allows one or multiple agents to:

-- guardar conocimiento útil
+- store useful knowledge
-- recuperar contexto por similitud semántica
+- retrieve context through semantic similarity
-- compartir memoria entre agentes
+- share memory between agents
-- recordar decisiones previas
+- remember previous decisions
-- aprender con feedback
+- learn from feedback
-- expirar, invalidar y versionar conocimiento
+- expire, invalidate, and version knowledge
-- separar memoria de corto plazo y memoria de largo plazo
+- separate short-term memory from long-term memory

-En pocas palabras: este proyecto busca que los agentes **no empiecen de cero en cada ejecución**.
+In short: this project aims to ensure that agents **do not start from scratch on every execution**.

 ---

-## 🚀 Qué hace
+## 🚀 What it does

-El sistema combina dos tipos de memoria:
+The system combines two types of memory:

 ### Short-term memory
-Memoria temporal de sesión usando Redis.
+Temporary session memory using Redis.

-Ejemplos:
+Examples:
-- últimos mensajes
+- latest messages
-- objetivo actual
+- current goal
-- estado de ejecución
+- execution state
-- herramientas usadas recientemente
+- recently used tools

 ### Long-term memory
-Memoria persistente usando PostgreSQL + pgvector.
+Persistent memory using PostgreSQL + pgvector.

-Ejemplos:
+Examples:
-- hechos importantes
+- important facts
-- decisiones previas
+- previous decisions
-- incidentes
+- incidents
 - playbooks
-- conocimiento consolidado
+- consolidated knowledge

-Además, el sistema soporta:
+In addition, the system supports:

-- búsqueda semántica
+- semantic search
-- ranking híbrido
+- hybrid ranking
-- feedback sobre memorias útiles o no útiles
+- feedback on useful or non-useful memories
-- compaction de memorias viejas
+- compaction of old memories
-- manejo de contradicciones
+- contradiction handling
-- expiración de conocimiento obsoleto
+- expiration of obsolete knowledge

 ---

-## 🛠️ Tecnologías
+## 🛠️ Technologies

 - **Python**
 - **FastAPI**